-To comprehensively verify the performance of our algorithm in real-scenario flight, we take the cascaded deep learning detection algorithm proposed in this paper and EKF-based localization algorithm3 as the solution algorithm, and design the following two groups of flight experiment.

-(1) The first group is based on Chan-Vese algorithm, GOTURN algorithm and Bboxlocate-net algorithm to calculate the UAV space trajectory, and to compare the accuracy and real-time capacity.
+To comprehensively verify the performance of the algorithm in real-scenario flight, we designed the following two sets of flight experiments using the cascaded deep learning detection algorithm proposed in this paper and the EKF-based localization algorithm3 as the solving algorithm.
+(1) Based on Chan-Vese algorithm, GOTURN algorithm and BboxLocate-Net algorithm, the first group is used to calculate the UAV space trajectory, and to compare the accuracy and real-time capacity.

-(2) To prove the better accuracy and robustness of the system after the PointRefine-Net coordinate correction algorithm, the second group mainly compares the influence of PointRefine-Net coordinate correction algorithm and Bboxlocate-net algorithm on the accuracy and robustness capacity.
+(2) To prove the better accuracy and robustness of the system after the PointRefine-Net coordinate correction algorithm, the second group mainly compares the influence of PointRefine-Net coordinate correction algorithm and BboxLocate-Net algorithm on the accuracy and robustness capacity.